MysteryDash/Offline-PS4-Remote-Play/README.md

 	this.bool_1 = true;
 }
 ```
-* And that's it, you can now export your brand new RemotePlay executable (using the Save Module... function on dnSpy) and enjoy playing on your PS4 anywhere.
+* And that's it, you can now export your brand new Remote Play executable (using the Save Module... function on dnSpy) and enjoy playing on your PS4 anywhere.

 ## Alternative method, almost 0 programming skill required.

 1. Download and install [Fiddler](http://www.telerik.com/fiddler).
 2. [Enable HTTPS decryption in Fiddler](https://www.fiddlerbook.com/fiddler/help/httpsdecryption.asp).
-3. With Fiddler running, start RemotePlay and wait for the request to https://remoteplay.dl.playstation.net/remoteplay/module/win/rp-version-win.json.
+3. With Fiddler running, start Remote Play and wait for the request to https://remoteplay.dl.playstation.net/remoteplay/module/win/rp-version-win.json.
 4. Select the AutoResponder tab, enable the rules, enable unmatched requests passthrough.
 5. Drag & Drop the request made to remoteplay.dl.playstation.net into the rules list.
 6. Select the FiddlerScript tab and look for this line :